BrickMMO/tasks/documentation.markdown

 > [!NOTE]
 > If you are completing a BrickMMO related project you **NOT** be creating the actual documentaion.
 You will be providing instructions and content for first semester students to complete your documentation.

 All [BrickMMO](https://brickmmo.com/) projects include documentation using an [About Website](https://github.com/BrickMMO/template-about-markdown).
 These websites track what work was done during each version and who contributed.
-These pages can be linked to in student portfolios to document their contribtions.
+These pages can be linked to in student portfolios to document their contributions.

 Using the [about-template-markdown](https://github.com/BrickMMO/template-about-markdown) and [flow-about](https://github.com/BrickMMO/flow-about) as a guide, create the content and instructions for first semester students to complete the documentation for your project.